 Visiting Students.
 The School of Medicine provides opportunities for visiting medical students to enroll in clinical elective courses for a maximum period of 8 weeks.
 Approved visiting students are permitted to enroll in courses only after the registration period for the applicable semester has concluded for Duke medical students, and are required to adhere to the Duke academic calendar.
 The School of Medicine does not offer long term or extensive clinical experience sufficient to satisfy the clinical educational requirements of other medical schools.
 Payment of a non-refundable application fee (currently \$50, subject to change) must accompany all applications.
-If approved, a registration fee of \$200 for students from LCME approved medical schools and \$2000 for students from international medical schools is required.
+If approved, a registration fee of \$200 for students from an LCME approved medical school or an AOA approved Osteopathic medical school and \$2000 for students from international medical schools is required.
 Payment should be made prior to the start of the approved elective period or within the first week of enrollment.
 Registration fees will be refunded in full if the elective is cancelled prior to the approved start date.
 Notice of elective cancellation should be provided via email to the Visiting Student Coordinator.
-If the student withdrawals after the first day of the approved elective period, no refund will be provided.
-The optional student health fee for a visiting student is set at \$50.00 for each 4-week period of enrollment.
+If the student withdraws after the first day of the approved elective period, no refund will be provided.
+The optional Student Health Fee for a visiting student is set at \$50.00 for each 4-week period of enrollment.
 If selected, payment should be made at the time services are provided by the Student Health Center.
 Should these fees not be paid in full as noted, the student may be withdrawn from the program and forfeit all fees paid up to that time.
-For information write to: Visiting Student Coordinator, Box 3878, Duke University Medical Center, Durham, North Carolina, 27710, or access the website for the Office of the Registrar, School of Medicine, http://medschool.duke.edu/modules/ som registrar/index.php?id=13
+For information please email to the attention of the Visiting Student Coordinator, to medreg@mc.duke.edu or in writing to Duke University School of Medicine, Office of the Registrar, Visiting Student Coordinator, Box 3878, Durham, North Carolina, 27710.
+You may access the website for the Office of the Registrar, School of Medicine, http:// medschool.duke.edu/modules/som registrar/index.php?id=13 for detailed information about the visiting student program.